Harrison School District (Arkansas): Staffing

 Based on the 2009–2010 academic year, the total full-time staff of the Harrison School District was 433.
 The total full-time teachers was 201.
 The total number of non-teaching staff (including 9 administrators) was 232.

 History

 In 1980 the Newton County School District dissolved, with a portion going to the Harrison district.

 Preschool began to be developed in the Harrison School District in 2006.

 On February 25, 2010, the Harrison School District Board of Education announced the appointment of Dr. Melinda Moss as superintendent, effective July 1, 2010.
 She served as assistant superintendent and was selected out of four finalists.

 Demographics

-Within the geographic area covered by the Harrison School District, there were 4,624 individuals under the age of 18, during the 2009–2010 academic year.
-For 2019 the population was 20,576.
+Within the geographic area covered by the Harrison School District, there were 4,624 individuals under the age of 18 during the 2009–2010 academic year.
+In 2019, the total population was 20,576.
 The median household income was $43,240.
-93% were White, 0% Black, 3% Hispanic or Latino, 1% Asian, 1% American Indian or Alaskan native, and 3% were of two or more races.
+93% of the population were White, 0% were Black, 3% were Hispanic or Latino, 1% were Asian, 1% were American Indian or Alaskan native, and 3% were of two or more races.